tedee-com/tedee-bridge-api/howtos/operate_locks.md

-**Note**
 You should calibrate the lock before using these endpoints.
 If you didn't calibrate the lock, these endpoints will return an error code indicating the lock is not calibrated.

 You can perform following actions on lock:
 * [Lock](/#tag/Lock/operation/postLock)